 Tuition Assistance Funding Program (TA)

 TA offers financial assistance to Service members who elect to pursue Off-Duty or Voluntary Education, funding 100% of tuition up to $4,500/year.

 How to Apply for TA:

-- First-time students must complete the Higher Education Preparation (HEP) prior to using TA.
+- First-time students must complete the TA Orientation Brief prior to using TA.

 - Apply for TA using Web Tuition Assistance.

 Click the links below to open a presentation that will guide you through using the system and submitting requests.

 - You must submit a degree plan before TA will be approved.

 - TA will fund up to 100% of institution charges for tuition only.

 - TA is not authorized for books.